Jay Karas

-Jaime Eliezer Karas is an American film and television director.
+Jaime Eliezer Karas,who is also known as Jay Karas, is an American film and television director.

 Career

 Karas's resume primarily consists of directing live telecasts and stand-up comedy specials.
 In recent years he moved on to directing episodic television, directing episodes of Parks and Recreation, Raising Hope, Awkward, The Fosters, Brooklyn Nine-Nine and Workaholics.
 In 2014, Karas made his feature film directing debut with the film Break Point, starring Jeremy Sisto and David Walton.

 Karas's episode of Dice was one of The Hollywood Reporter's "Critics' Picks: The 15 Best TV Episodes of 2016" and Teachers made Vanity Fair's "5 Underrated TV Shows You Should Watch Right Now".

 Personal life

 Jay grew up in Maryland, Virginia, and Connecticut.
 He attended Bloomfield High School and graduated from the University of Southern California.
 He lives in Italy with his wife Monica and their son Leo.